 • Doesn’t interact with parents or other people in the household

-• Unresponsive to sounds or actions
+• Not imitating sounds or gestures

 While there is great variation in the ways children learn, some may need extra support to develop important skills.
 This early support can be a vital process in improving the skills and needs of your child’s developmental journey.